tamirgen/hidow/README.md

 ------------------------

 * As a website user I can see a list of products so that I can choose the product I would like to buy
-  - The all products page has a list of all the website's products
+  - The all products' page has a list of all the website's products

 * As a website user I can select a category so that I can easily find products
-  - The all products page has a category sorting option.
+  - The all products' page has a category sorting option.
 In addition, every category can be reached individually from the main navigation bar

 * As a website user I can get the product's information so that I can see the price, product description, and sizes when there are ones
   - The product_details page presents the product's name, category, description, rating, and price